omitogunjesufemi/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-`5-square.js` | Square class definition that inherits from Rectangle of 4-rectangle.js `6-square.js` | Define a Square class with charPrint(c) method that prints using character c `7-occurrences.js` | Returns the number of occurrences in a list
+`5-square.js` | Square class definition that inherits from Rectangle of 4-rectangle.js `6-square.js` | Define a Square class with charPrint(c) method that prints using character c `7-occurrences.js` | Returns the number of occurrences in a list `8-esrever.js` | A function that returns the reversed version of a list